instancer-kirik/stupid-dependencies/getting-started.md

 title: Getting Started
 ---

-# 🚀 Getting Started with SDS
+# 🚀 Getting Started with Stupid Dependencies

-Welcome to **SDS (Stupid Dependency Solver)** - your project's new best friend!
+Welcome to **Stupid Dependencies** - your project's new best friend!
 This guide will get you up and running in minutes.

 ## 🎯 What You'll Learn

-- How to install and set up SDS
+- How to install and set up Stupid Dependencies
 - Your first conflict detection
-- Understanding SDS output and personality
+- Understanding Stupid Dependencies output and personality
 - Fixing conflicts with confidence
 - Advanced workflows for teams